Skip to main content

 Source map boundary

-Use Atlas when a visual map will speed up reading, synthesis, planning, paper review, policy review, transcript analysis, or source-heavy decision work.
-Use graph infrastructure when the graph must become part of an application, search layer, recommendation engine, or agent memory system.
+Use Atlas when a visual map can speed up reading, planning, or review.
+Use graph software when the graph must power an app, search system, recommendation tool, or agent memory.

 Knowledge graph AI limits